Skip to main content

 How is the SDCF being funded?

-The SDCF will be funded by the Scottish Government throughout the pilot phase and has not been the result of diverting investment from other services.
+The Thistle will be funded by the Scottish Government throughout the pilot phase and has not been the result of diverting investment from other services.
 There is no redirection of investment from other services.

 Glasgow City continues to fund a variety of recovery treatment and care services across the city, including: